 Event: Jennifer Westacott interview with Patricia Karvelas, ABC RN Breakfast

-Speakers: Patricia Karvelas host, ABC RN Breakfast; Jennifer Westacott chief executive, Business Council of Australia
+Speakers: Patricia Karvelas host, RN Breakfast; Jennifer Westacott chief executive, Business Council of Australia

-Patricia Karvelas host, ABC RN Breakfast: Jennifer Westacott.
-Welcome.
+Patricia Karvelas host, RN Breakfast: Jennifer Westacott, welcome.

-Jennifer Westacott chief executive, Business Council of Australia: Thanks very much.
-Good morning.
+Jennifer Westacott chief executive, Business Council of Australia: Good morning.

-Patricia: Thank you so much for joining us this morning.
+Patricia: Thank you so much for joining us, Jennifer.

 Jennifer: You're very welcome.
 Thank you.